AmitKumarr2024/Socal-Network-Platform/readme.md

 - Winston(universal logging library)

 ## Feature
-All crud operations with file upload and logs functionality.
+- CRUD operations
+- The fileUpload system is working.
+- The logs report is operational.

 ## Project Status ↓
 [link of swagger](HTTP://localhost:3200/api-docs/)